Fellsmarch/harrisoncook.net/content/posts/2020/proxies.md

                                                       |
                                                       |           +----------+
                                                       |           |          |
-                                                      +---------> | Server 2 |
+                                                      +---------> | Server 3 |
                                                                   |          |
                                                                   +----------+
 ```

 ### Forward Proxy
 A forward proxy is the counterpart to the reverse proxy, it sits 'in front' of the client instead of the server.
 In this case, the client's connection goes to the forward proxy, then the internet and finally the server.
-Forward proxies are what most people mean when they say 'proxy'.
+Forward proxies are what most laypeople mean when they say 'proxy'.
 One of the common uses of a forward proxy is to pass requests from a private network to the internet through a firewall.
 They can also be used to filter or monitor outgoing traffic, for example, checking that the traffic is safe and allowing/blocking that traffic appropriately.

 ```
 A forward proxy sits 'in front of' the client